-2022 KEY MILESTONES Oversight of executive compensation; Monitored the adoption of new ESG standards for Linamar's annual public disclosures; Continuing educational updates on governance matters and emerging governance trends globally; Oversight of Capital Accumulation Plans Committee, who oversees the Corporation's pension plans, with a view to monitoring its administration and continually improving its overall investment performance for its members; and Continued oversight of the Occupational Health &amp; Safety program in monitoring its objective of maintaining above-average industry standards in H&amp;S measurements.
-MEMBERSHIP During fiscal 2022, the HRCG Committee was comprised of three Directors: Messrs.
+2023 KEY MILESTONES Oversight of executive compensation; Monitored the successful transition of executive leadership in Human Resources and Legal; Continuing educational updates on governance matters and emerging governance trends globally; Oversight of Capital Accumulation Plans Committee, who oversees the Corporation's pension plans, with a view to monitoring its administration and continually improving its overall investment performance for its members; and Continued oversight of the Occupational Health & Safety program in monitoring its objective of maintaining above-average industry standards in H&S measurements.
+MEMBERSHIP During fiscal 2023, the HRCG Committee was comprised of three Directors: Messrs.
 Reidel (Chairman) and Grimm and Ms. Forwell.
 100% INDEPENDENT All member Directors of the HRCG Committee are "independent" Directors within the meaning of National Policy 58-101 - Disclosure of Corporate Governance Practices.